MenkeTechnologies/zpwr/README.md

 I am always looking for contributors.

 ## Warnings
-Moving the scripts from `$ZPWR_SCRIPTS` which defaults to `~/.zpwr/scripts` and `~/.zpwr/.tmux` will break a lot of functionality because vim and tmux configurations depend on these scipts for advanced features
+Moving the scripts from `$ZPWR_SCRIPTS` which defaults to `~/.zpwr/scripts` and `~/.zpwr/.tmux` will break a lot of functionality because vim and tmux configurations depend on these scipts for advanced features.

 # Running on a MacbookPro
 ![Alt text](http://jakobmenke.com/img/tmuxfinal22.png?raw=true)